tkweon426/craip_2025f_g4/README.md

 **Points**: 10 points (relative grading among teams)

 **Evaluation Process**:
 The TAs will test your perception module 3 times.
-At each test, the robot will be placed in a small closed room **(the box room in the hospital)** with one good food item and one bad food item (see Competition Mission 2 for food examples). **There would be no object at the first scene.
-Robot need to travel the room little bit.** The robot must:
+At each test, the robot will be placed in a small room **(the empty room in the hospital)** with one good food item and one bad food item (see competition mission 2 for food examples and mission 5 to find where the empty room is) **There would be no object at the first scene.** Robot need to travel the room little bit. **Rotating with fixed position would be enough to find objects.** The robot must:
 - Detect and distinguish between good and bad food
 - Approach the good food
 - Center itself in front of the good food